cgfoxtrot/NEXTCOM/README.md

 NEXCOM™

-NEX = a connected group or series
+NEX = A connection or series of connections linking two or more things.

 COM = Communication